 Research and knowledge exchange

 The large collection of vocal and instrumental music, formerly belonging to the Canterbury Catch Club and presently housed in the Cathedral Library, contains work of great variety, quality and wit.
 Whilst some of it is well-known and presently in print, much seems to have either never been printed or has long since been deleted from publishers’ catalogues.
 Part of Chris's work has been a process of sifting through the extensive repertoire to bring some of the more deserving pieces back into the public domain, so that they may once again be enjoyed by audiences and performers (online perusal of scores and recordings; live performance; public lectures; or an authentic re-creation of an evening with the Canterbury Catch Club in a local venue).
-Some of this work may be seen at www.canterburycatchclub.org.

 Teaching and subject expertise

-Chris's specialist teaching areas include history and analysis of music of the tonal period; conducting; the history, practice and principles of church music, and the critical and analytical study of contemporary performing arts practitioners.
+Chris's specialist teaching areas include history and analysis of music of the tonal period; aural skills; conducting; the history, practice and principles of church music, and the critical and analytical study of contemporary performing arts practitioners.

-Chris is an Honorary Member of the Guild of Church Musicians.
+He is an Honorary Member of the Guild of Church Musicians.

 Publications and research outputs